explic-ai/LLM-MRI/README.md

 import LLM_MRI
 import matplotlib.pyplot as plt
 ```
-The user also needs to specify the Hugging Face Dataset that is going to be used to process the model's activations.
-There are two ways of doing that:
+The user also needs to specify the Hugging Face Dataset that will be used to process the model's activations.
+There are two ways to do this:

 - Load the Dataset from Hugging Face Hub:
   ```